The Centers for Disease Control and Prevention (CDC) classifies 3 types of distracted driving practices:

-As the law stands, bus drivers and inexperienced motorists (novice drivers under age 18) may not use a cellphone while driving.
-However, all drivers are prohibited from texting and driving.
-The law prohibits motorists from using a cellphone or similar wireless device to write, transmit or read text data while driving.
-The ban applies to instant messages, email and Internet data.
+Prior to 2018, all drivers (with the exception of bus drivers and inexperienced motorists under age 18) were permitted to use a cellphone while driving—as long as they weren’t texting.
+This law prohibited motorists from using a cellphone or similar wireless device to write, transmit or read text data while driving.

 The law creates exceptions for emergency personnel, drivers responding to emergencies and motorists who are fully parked (this does not include pausing at a red light).